Here's how the government wants to disaster-proof your home - NewsBreak

 Here's how the government wants to disaster-proof your home

-Deanne Criswell, the administrator for the Federal Emergency Management Agency, and Ali Zaidi, the deputy national climate adviser to President Joe Biden, discussed the initiative Wednesday during a briefing at the National Hurricane Center in Miami, where recovering from a hit similar to Hurricane Andrew could cost hundreds of billions today.
+Deanne Criswell, the administrator for the Federal Emergency Management Agency, and Gina McCarthy , national climate advisor to President Joe Biden , planned to discuss the initiative Wednesday during a briefing at the National Hurricane Center in Miami , where Hurricane Andrew caused $26 billion in damage in 1992, and recovering from a similar hit could cost hundreds of billions today.

 Updated building codes provide a range of smart design and construction methods “that save lives, reduce property damage, and lower utility bills," according to a news release announcing the National Initiative to Advance Building Codes.
 It applies to new construction and to homes and buildings that are rebuilt due to damage.